 Snapchat has changed a lot in the past few years.
 Frequent updates means the app looks and works almost nothing like it originally did.

 Snap, the company behind Snapchat, is so aggressive with making changes to the app that it can be hard to keep up with how Snapchat really works, even if you're a regular user.
-To make things easier for you and newbies, Pocket-lint has compiled this straightforward guide.
+To make things easier for you and newbies, Pocket-lint has compiled this guide.
 By the end of it, you'll know every facet of the app.
-And when the next update arrives, be sure to check back here, because we'll explain that, too.
+And when the next update arrives, be sure to check back here for details.